sakim5027/SeulAnKim.github.io/project/_posts/2022-01-13-GameCrawler.md

 If you click onto the **Sign Up** button in the Login Modal, you will be directed to the **Sign Up Page**.
 In this page, you can create a new ID, password, nickname and register your email associated with the ID.
 Also, you get to choose your favorite game genre.

-  ![IdPwCheck](../assets/img/GameCrawlers/06.
-GameCrawler_Id&Pw Check.gif)

 When creating the ID and password, you need to go through the **validation check**.
 Your ID needs to be between 4-12 letters including Capitals & numbers, and it should also pass the **duplicate check**.
 Your password, in other hand, needs to be between 6-12 letters including Capitals & numbers, and the same password needs to be entered twice.
 This process is shown in below gif image:

+  ![IdPwCheck](../assets/img/GameCrawlers/06.
+GameCrawler_Id&Pw Check.gif)

+In this image, you can see that the web does the validation check and shows the appropriate alert messages below the input box as you enter the ID & password.

 <br>